Missed milkings

 Power cuts or significant weather events will probably mean that some milkings will be missed, but cows are resilient.

-Herds in early lactation are more problematic, but there may be the option of leaving calves on cows where shelter is available or reducing milking frequency for a short period of time.
+Cows in early lactation are more problematic, but there may be the option of leaving calves on cows where shelter is available or reducing milking frequency for a short period of time.

 Resist the temptation to rush through milkings.
 Make sure cows are properly milked out to reduce the risk of mastitis developing.

-Stock are likely to be confined to smaller areas than usual and so udders will be dirty.
+Stock are likely to be confined to smaller areas than usual and so udders could be dirty.
 Attention to hygiene is very important, and teats should be sprayed manually after each milking to ensure complete coverage.

-You can refer to the drying off abruptly webpage, but the key is to:
+You can refer to the drying off abruptly webpage but the key is to:

 Talk to district or regional councils.
 They will have contingency plans for emergency disposal of milk, and they will be keen to help and advise.
 What suits your situation will depend on volumes and facilities available and on soil conditions, etc. Options can include irrigation onto pasture or ploughed land, constructed ponds or trenches, and limited disposal to oxidation ponds.